cindypan1999/cindypan1999.github.io/_posts/2025-05-china-week-1.md

 On our way out, we stumbled upon multiple enclosures full of sun bears.
 It was very depressing as they had no vegetation or shade in their living space and it was much too small for the quantity of full grown bears they had in there.
 The little water they had was brown.
 My mood was completely thrown by this and slightly soured my impression of China.
 I found a whole petition demanding these enclosures be shut down, yet on Trip.com (China’s version of Google reviews/Yelp) there was nothing but raving reviews, none mentioning anything about the inhumane conditions these bears have to live in.

-For dinner, my dad has a vision.
-We go on a group bike ride to his favorite noodle place.
+For dinner, my dad had a vision.
+We went on a group bike ride to his favorite noodle place.
 Bikes in Beijing are abundant and bike rides come out to only cost a few cents.
 My dad puts in six orders of his favorite noodle dish, and we find it is indeed very delicious.
 In typical fashion for my dad, he suddenly announces we have one minute before the Didi will be here to take us to his tennis game.
 We are all mid-bite and hastily package everything up to attempt to keep up with the itenerary.

 The tennis match is against a friend who he met somewhere unconventionally.
 The tennis court is at his friend’s company grounds, an amenity apparently requested and tastefully designed by his friend, which my dad mentions many times in the presence of said friend.
 I have a positive experience sitting in the umpire chair and robotically stating the score.